 Weaknesses

-• Dependence on subscription revenue
+• Dependence on subscription model

 Opportunities